arh-eu/gds-java-sdk/README.md

 void sendMessage(MessageData data, String messageId)
 ```

-(The automatic header part completition means, that there is no fragmentation set, and the user name and the message data type are determined automatically.)
+(The automatic header part completion means, that there is no fragmentation set, and the user name and the message data type are determined automatically.)

 To see how to send a message by specifying the header part too, go to the [Working with custom messages](#Working-with-custom-messages) section.